shorthills-ai/llama_index/CONTRIBUTING.md

 #### Node Postprocessors

-A node postprocessor refines a list of retrieve nodes given configuration and context.
+A node postprocessor refines a list of retrieved nodes given configuration and context.

 **Interface**: `postprocess_nodes` takes a list of `Nodes` and extra metadata (e.g. similarity and query), and outputs a refined list of `Nodes`.